thatfuckingbird/hydownloader/README.md

 * `anchor.db`: anchor database (DO NOT TOUCH)
 * `gallery-dl-cache.db`: gallery-dl cache to store session keys and similar (DO NOT TOUCH)
 * `gallery-dl-config.json`: gallery-dl configuration file with settings needed for correct hydownloader operation (DO NOT TOUCH)
-* `gallery-dl-user-config.json`: gallery-dl configuration file for user-provided configuration (mostly meant for setting usernames and passwords)
+* `gallery-dl-user-config.json`: gallery-dl configuration file for user-provided configuration (mostly meant for setting usernames and passwords), see the [gallery-dl documentation](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst) for available options
 * `hydownloader-config.json`: hydownloader configuration file
+* `hydownloader-import-jobs.json`: configuration file for `hydownloader-importer` containing the rules for generating metadata for downloaded files

 Besides running `hydownloader-daemon`, you should check out `hydownloader-tools`.
 You can use it to: